How Can You Find Out More?

 There is, of course, a lot of information out there and drilling down to information that is meaningful and reliable can be all the more baffling.
 So where do you start?
 Firstly have a look at employer websites which will provide an overview of what they do and some also have further news about industry trends.
 For a broad view of graduate recruitment, there are a number of reliable sources of information collated from across the UK via various graduate and university surveys.
 Some of the most relevant and publicised sources are signposted below.

 Higher Education Careers Service Unit (HECSU) - Leads on research into graduate careers.
 Use this resource to find out about various research studies and publications on graduate careers and use it to keep up to date with where graduates go and what careers they typically go into.

-What do Graduates Do?
-2015 - Use this annual publication to find out what graduates are doing 6 months after they graduate.
+What Do Graduates Do?
+2019 (Regional Edition) - Use this annual publication to find out what graduates are doing 6 months after they graduate.
 Data collated in this report is taken from the Destinations of Leavers from Higher Education survey (DLHE) which is a survey every graduate will be asked to complete by their university 6 months after they have graduated from their first degree.
 The latest version looks at graduate mobility and specific occupational shortages in particular areas of the UK.

 Careers Connect - What do Sheffield Graduates Do? - Destinations of SHU graduates from each faculty.
 This can provide some ideas of what SHU graduates from each course go into and can be used to identify potential career options.

 Futuretrack - An academic research study that explores the relationship between higher education, career decision-making and labour market opportunities.

 Prospects Job Sectors - An overview of industry sectors, including news and trends, career prospects, typical graduate roles and employers in the sector.
 The career planner here is particularly useful if you are unsure of what you want to do after graduating.